joinsigma/phantom-wallet-api/README.md

 # phantom-wallet-api
-A simple simulated e-wallet environment to hone your skills without dealing with real currency.
-A perfect playground for students to learn, practice, and master their CRUD and API development skills.
+Your perfect playground to practice CRUD operations in a safe, simulated e-wallet environment without the risk of real currency.

 ## DELETE /deleteUser/:username